lingtalfi/logic-feature-suggesion/README.md

 I understand that other users might find this useful, but for me it's two decisions to make where only one was necessary.

 Therefore, I suggest that we should have the option (in the preferences) to decide whether those two types of snap values are linked or not.

+Another reason why this might be a good idea is that it's hard in logic to find keyboard shortcuts that aren't used, because there are so many of them.
+So it was hard, but I managed to set my shortcuts for switching the snap value between bar, beat and division (since I switch constantly between them), and also shortcuts for switching between snap to absolute/relative value, since I also use them a all the time.
+But now if I had to set new shortcuts for the automation snap value, first of all it would eat even more shortcuts (which is expensive since there are so few left), and then it would be harder to remember all those shortcuts.

+So merging the snap automation values with the snap values would really be beneficial for my case.